 Metal and asphalt shingles are two common roofing materials in the United States.
-If you need a new roof, consider whether you want to install a metal roof or a shingle roof.
+If you need a new roof, consider whether you want a metal roof replacement or a shingle roof replacement.
 You can use this complete guide to metal roofs vs. asphalt shingles to help you decide which one is better for your budget and design preferences.

 What's the Difference Between Asphalt Shingles and Metal Roofing?

 Asphalt roofing is a popular roofing material available in several colors and textures to accommodate any home aesthetic at an affordable cost.
 This durable shingle features a matting or fiberglass core with a coating of asphalt and a ceramic or stone surface.
 You can choose standard three-tab, laminated or architectural asphalt for your property.